k-path/cpp-notes/cpp-features/memory_management.md

 It's a class template that wraps a raw pointer in it. -> and * can be used on the object because they are overloaded in the `unique_ptr` class.

 Operations: `std::release`, `std::reset`, `std::swap, `std::get`, `std::get_deleter`
+- get() returns pointer to the managed object
+- release() will release the ownership of the managed object and return the managed object, so the pointer would then be pointing to null
+- reset() replaces the managed object with the argument. p2.reset(p4) = p2 gets set to new pointer p4 and previous pointer in p2 is deleted
+- swap() swaps managed objects
+- get_deleter() returns the deleter that is used for destruction of the managed object

 Example with a class:
 ```cpp